cklopfenstein/getting-data-project/README.md

 ###Contents

 1. **run_analysis.R** - an R script to analyze Samsung data (Human Activity Recognition Using Smartphones).
 This script reads raw data files from the UCI HAR study and produces a tidy data text file called "UCI-HAR-tidy-data.txt".
+The output file can be manipulated in R or viewed directly using a spreadsheet program such as MS Excel or LibreOffice Calc.

     The steps in the analysis are: